ku8ar/draft/README.md

 ```

 This ensures the project is built using the **legacy architecture**, which avoids linking issues with TurboModules and Fabric-enabled symbols that may not exist in the host app.

+> ℹ️ Fabric is officially supported in precompiled RN frameworks starting from **React Native 0.79**.
+If you're targeting earlier versions, it is recommended to keep Fabric disabled.

 ---